AILA’s Advocacy Action Center allows you to advocate for legislative and policy reforms consistent with AILA’s principles and priorities.

 Register NowAILALink puts an entire immigration law library at your fingertips!
 Search the AILALink database for all your practice needs—statutes, regs, case law, agency guidance, publications, and more.

 AILA is leading the fight for fairness in court.
-Despite the critical role legal representation plays in ensuring fairness in removal proceedings, the law still does not guarantee the government will pay for counsel if the person is unable to afford one.
+Despite the critical role that legal representation plays in ensuring fairness in removal proceedings, the law still does not guarantee the government will pay for an attorney if the person is unable to afford one.

 Cite as AILA Doc.
 No. 21050438.